gspalato/gspalato/README.md

  📃 Started my programming journey at 7 years old with Batch.

- 🧪 Experienced with MongoDB, Blazor, Node, React, etc.
+ 🧪 Has experience with MongoDB, Blazor, Node, React, etc.

  ◀️ Master of unintentionally reverting hours of work with git.